Compare & Save on Your Property Survey Today

 Types of Listed Buildings

-There are three main types of listed buildings.
-The period when the building was built as well as its cultural significance will play a part in its listed status.
-Here are the different types of listed buildings in England:
+There are around 500,000 listed buildings in the country.
+Of these, there are three main types of listed buildings.
+The period and style of the building, in addition to its cultural significance, will contribute to its listed status.
+Below are the different types of listed buildings in England:

 Grade I Listed Building